fjvallarino/monomer/tasks.md

     - Create nullable version which takes care of fmapping traversable with Just
   - Check why vstack fails when using [spacer, listView]
   - Remove status from Click event.
 Add ButtonPressed and ButtonReleased events

-- Pending
   - Change order of parameters.
 We should always pass _old_ before _new_

+- Pending
   - Unify criteria for instantiation
     - Component name without underscore receives parameters positionally
     - Component name with underscore receives Config instance
+  - Add renderer parameter to resize.
+It will be needed for auto adjustable Label and to handle ellipsis in text
   - Should Resize be restored?
   - Try to unify path handling on widgetFind and widgetNextFocusable
     - This is also needed for _widgetPreferredSize and _widgetResize